stvnmbr1/Reelexa/README.md

 As of now the skill is hosted in an AWS Lambda instance, which requires amazon & AWS developer accounts(and CC credentials).
 In a later stage I would like to host the Lambda instance on reef-pi to handle requests (easing end-user setup as no additional AWS lambda setup would be needed.
 API needs to be accessable through internet so Auth will be needed.

+No tutorial or guide available yet as these are the first baby steps.

+Currently available capabilities:

+Get/Return:
+-Equipment Overview:
+-Outlet Overview:

+Control:
+-none

 Additional context

 Created a repo hosting progress so far.